drowne/Skunky/README.markdown

 * [DONE] Make the speed boost with farting
 * [DONE] Make the collectables
 * [DONE] Make a GA for the segments
-* Use the PCGed control points to distribute the collectables in proper places
+* DONE] Use the PCGed control points to distribute the collectables in proper places
-* Calculate a score
+* Calculate and show a score
 * [DONE] Get and store some data about the player/level combination
 * [DONE] Generate a next level
 * [DONE] Generate the next level using the collected data from previous levels
 * [DONE] Facebook Integration & Posting to user wall
+* [DONE] Make the collectables in group and put some space between each group
+* Use the collectables to fart